fachi2000/Read-Books-Online/README.md

 # MongoDB, Express, React, Nodejs Full Stack Application
-#A university project for Applications: Architectures and Frameworks
+A university project for Applications: Architectures and Frameworks

-#Instructions to setup and run the project
+## Setup & Run project

 *SET UP*

 #1: Open VS Code and open the folder Assigment.</br>
 #2: You should be able to see a 'back-end' folder and a 'front-end' folder.</br>